 - 6.1 The Information Regulations prescribe that the maximum rate of investment return to be assumed in illustrating projected future benefits under the policy is 6% per annum before deduction of taxation.
-For the purposes of this guidance, the maximum rate of investment return of 6% per annum should also be considered to be before the deduction of stamp duty or pension levy. - 6.2 The rate of investment return, before deduction of all anticipated charges related to the contract, used in constructing the Illustrative Table of Projected Benefits and Charges shall be determined having regard to the asset mix relating to the contract, on the following basis: - (i) the gross investment return for equities and property will be 6% per annum; - (ii) the gross investment return for fixed interest securities will be 3.5% per annum; - (iii) the gross investment return for cash will be 2% per annum; - (iv) to determine the gross investment return for other asset classes, hybrid instruments or derivatives, the Actuary must "look through" to the underlying assets of the fund and the current and expected long-term asset mix as outlined under paragraph 6.3.
+For the purposes of this ASP, the maximum rate of investment return is 5% per annum before the deduction of stamp duty or pension levy. - 6.2 The rate of investment return, before deduction of all anticipated charges related to the contract, used in constructing the Illustrative Table of Projected Benefits and Charges shall be determined having regard to the asset mix relating to the contract, on the following basis: - (i) the gross investment return for equities and property will be 5% per annum: - (ii) the gross investment return for fixed interest securities will be 2.5% per annum; - (iii) the gross investment return for cash will be 1% per annum; - (iv) to determine the gross investment return for other asset classes, hybrid instruments or derivatives, the Actuary must "look through" to the underlying assets of the fund and the current and expected long-term asset mix as outlined under paragraph 6.3.